 All other requirements from the 2015-2016 School Year will remain unchanged.

-Other immunizations your physician may recommend for adolescents (if not already given):
+ther immunizations your physician may recommend for adolescents (if not already given):

 Hepatitis A vaccine- recommended to be given routinely to all children 12 months of age and as a catch up to older children, now required in Indiana for all Kindergarten and first grade students.
 This is a 2 dose series.
 This vaccine will be required for all grades in the future.

 HPV vaccine- recommended for girls starting at age 11 to prevent cervical cancer.
 It is now recommended for boys starting at age 11 to prevent genital warts.
 This is a 3 dose series.